Are you OK with cookies?

 • Holding manufacturers and service operators criminally responsible for misrepresentation or non-disclosure of safety-relevant information.

-From consultation to report
+From consultation to report (Back to top)

 In November 2018 we launched our first three-month consultation on safety assurance and legal liability.
 We published an analysis of responses and interim findings in June 2019.